Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   Copyright of Eterm lookfeel transparency window belongs to AKASI.
   Copyright of TTProxy to YebisuyaHompo.
   Copyright of Localized TeraTerm belongs to Yasuhide Takahashi.
+  Copyright of Clickable URL to ISHIZAKI kazuaki.
+  Copyright of preventing scroll at end of line to IWAMOTO Kouichi.
+  Copyright of supporting multi display to Tsuruhiko Ando.

   This program is provided "as is" without warranties of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness